AironDev/adminmodule/docs/customization/overriding-files.md

 ```

 If the model you are overriding has an associated BREAD, go to the BREAD settings for the model you are overriding
 and replace the Model Name with your fully-qualified class-name.
-For example, if you are overriding the Voyager `Menu`
+For example, if you are overriding the AdminModule `Menu`
 model with your own `App\Menu` model:

 ![](../.gitbook/assets/bread_override_voyager_models.png)